 Sounds great, can everyone do it?

 Not everyone can take part in a salary sacrifice.
-If you earn a lower wage, it might not be possible to reduce your salary enough because your pay must stay above the national minimum wage.
-Your employer will let you know if you can take part in any of the schemes they provide.
+If you earn a lower wage, it might not be possible to reduce your salary because your pay must remain above the national minimum wage.
+Your employer will be able to let you know if you can/can't take part in any of the schemes they provide.

 Salary sacrifice and tax

-When you give up part of your wages through a salary sacrifice scheme, the deduction is made before you pay tax or national insurance which reduces the amount of tax and national insurance you have to pay.
-For some benefits, you'll still pay tax, but this will be applied at the end of the tax year or via your payslip each time you are paid.
-Benefits exempt from tax and national insurance are:
+When you give up part of your wages through a salary sacrifice scheme, the deduction is made before you pay tax or national insurance, which reduces the amount of tax and national insurance you have to pay.
+For some benefits, you'll still pay tax, but this will be applied at the end of the tax year or show on your payslip each time you are paid.
+Benefits that you pay no tax or national insurance on are:

 Salary sacrifice pensions